Home Design Philosophy

 Deed (through financial enrichment, acts of physical assistance, and beneficial administrative actions or other helpful acts).

-- View/ window/ glass placement that enhances your enjoyment: Rand Soellner used to work for one of Frank Lloyd Wright’s main apprentices.
+3. View/ window/ glass placement that enhances your enjoyment: Rand Soellner used to work for one of Frank Lloyd Wright’s main apprentices.
 He learned about View Systems and Organic Architecture.
 This technique allows us to electronically align your window locations so that they are placed to take best advantage of your views.
-As professionals who have chosen to focus on being home architects, we have special skills to help this happen.
+As professionals who have chosen to focus on being residential architects, we have special skills to help this happen.

-We regard each project as an opportunity to advance the state of the art in custom home design, timber frame architecture, post and beam design, log home planning, mountain home architecture.
+We regard each project as an opportunity to advance the state of the art in custom residential design, timber frame architecture, post and beam design, and mountain house architecture.
 For that reason, each new project stands on the shoulders of those we have accomplished in the past.
 Therefore, yours will be better than what we last accomplished.
 We are constantly learning from structural engineers about things like lateral wind bracing or from contractors regarding constructability and how to design things more economically and deliver the best house for the best value.
 We embrace the entire design/engineering and construction as a team of people dedicated to providing you, our Client with the best possible home.
 After 40 years of designing buildings, you’d think we know it all, and while some of our clients think we know a lot, we know that we have to be eager to learn new things every day to make your project that much better.

 The Appearance of Our Home Design Website as Compared with Other Architect’s Websites: